asaadaali/DisasterResponse/README.md

 The data has been encoded with 36 different categories related to disaster response and has been stripped of messages with sensitive information in their entirety.

-Data includes 2 csv files:
+Data includes the following csv files:

 1. disaster_messages.csv: Messages data.
 2. disaster_categories.csv: Disaster categories of messages.